PonyLianna/pythonQEPest/README.md

 The rewritten version of Java QEPest.
 Made by PonyLianna (https://github.com/PonyLianna).

-Doesn't have any UI kit in rewrote version but still does everything that was implemented in the original.
-I hope you'll enjoy it.

 ## Installation

 You can use a .exe version (which you can find at https://github.com/PonyLianna/pythonQEPest/releases)